 DADDY LOVES ELLA.

-I remembered telling he was going to get in trouble as he worked with a knife.
+I remembered telling him to stop.
+Looking around because I feared we would get in trouble as he worked with a knife.
 His hair was darker.
 He didn’t wear glasses.
 But he was my dad.
 Would always be my dad.

 So much for control.